hadilalshehri/Metaheuristic_Project/README.md

-# Graph Partitioning using Multistart and Genetic Algorithms
+# Graph Partitioning using Metaheuristic

 This project implements a metaheuristic algorithm for graph partitioning optimization problem using a local serach, multistart and genetic algorithms.